Question: What is an infrared sauna?

 Answer: Massage is the fastest and easiest way to put you from sympathetic ( fight or flight) mode to parasympathetic( rest and digest) mode.
 You cannot heal and regenerate when you are running away from a tiger!
 We are pretty much 24/7 in sympathetic or stress mode that kills our natural immune system.

 The quality of massage varies wildly.
 Look for a therapist who has been in business for at least 5 years and who works for himself/herself.
-Chains and big spas tend to hire right out massage schools and they are often in a time crunch so instead of an hour massage you end up getting 45-50 minutes.
+Chains and big spas tend to hire right out of massage schools and they are often in a time crunch to turn over the room so forget few extra minutes and if you are late it’s on you.
+I strongly recommend 90min massages since 1hour isn’t enough time for whole body massage.
+Many serious massage therapist don’t even offer shorter massages.